Cohomology and Immersed Curves: Introduction

 We have the following. \begin{thm} Stable geotopy classes of generic immersed curves correspond to isomorphism classes of intersigned Gauss codes. \end{thm}

-When the generic immersion of curves in a surface is cellular, it determines an embedded graph which is the one-skeleton of a cellular decomposition of the surface, and then the sign sequence of the intersigned Gauss code is interpreted as a cochain on this one-skeleton.
+When the generic immersion of curves in a surface is cellular, it determines an embedded graph which is the $1$-skeleton of a cellular decomposition of the surface, and then the sign sequence of the intersigned Gauss code is interpreted as a $1$-cochain (i.e. an assignment of $\pm1$ to each of the edges) on this $1$-skeleton.
 By pulling back the intersection points of the curve to the circles in the domain of the immersion, we can see that the embedded graph is a quotient of the union of cycle graphs, and the sign sequence is a cocycle on this graph.
 There is an obvious correspondence between the cycle graphs with a cocycle and the intersigned Gauss code.

-A \emph{rotation cochain} is a zero-cochain on a cycle graph that assigns opposite signs to the two pullbacks of the intersection points.
-This situation is illustrated in Figure~\ref{fig:cycle} where a cycle graph with a rotation cochain is shown on the left, and the associated immersion in the plane is shown with the sign sequence on the right.
+A \emph{rotation cochain} is a $0$-cochain on a cycle graph that assigns opposite signs to the two pullbacks of the intersection points.
+This situation is illustrated in Figure~\ref{fig:cycle} where a cycle graph with a rotation cochain is shown on the left, and the associated immersion in the $2$-sphere is shown with the associated sign sequence on the right.

 It is clear that the rotation cochain also defines an assignment of opposite signs to the symbols of the associated intersigned Gauss code.
 Then we have the following: \begin{thm} Let $C$ be a curve cellularly immersed in a closed surface $\Sigma$, $\Pi$ be an intersigned Gauss code for $C$, and $r$ a rotation cochain on $\Pi$.
-The sign sequence of $\Pi$ added mod~2 to the coboundary of $r$ is a cocycle representing $w_1$ of $\Sigma$. \end{thm} This has the immediate corollary: \begin{cor} The closed surface $\Sigma$ is orientable if and only if the sign sequence of $\Pi$ plus the coboundary of $r$ is a mod~2 coboundary. \end{cor}
+The sign sequence of $\Pi$ added mod~$2$ to the coboundary of $r$ is a cocycle representing the first Stiefel-Whitney class $w_1$ of $\Sigma$. \end{thm} This has the immediate corollary: \begin{cor} The closed surface $\Sigma$ is orientable if and only if the sign sequence of $\Pi$ plus the coboundary of $r$ is a mod~$2$ coboundary. \end{cor} Figure~\ref{fig:sphere} shows a ribbon graph containing the oriented immersed curve of Figure~\ref{fig:cycle}.